 2. Preheat oven to 400 degrees F.

 3. Meanwhile, in a large pot of cold salted water add the potatoes and boil until tender.
-Drain and mash the potatoes with butter, warm milk, mozzarella, and Parmesan.
-Salt and pepper to taste.
+Drain and mash the potatoes with butter, warm milk, salt, and pepper.
+Add the cheeses.

 4. Top the meat/vegetable mixture with the mashed potato and gently spread out evenly.
 Add more Parmesan cheese to the top.
-I like to add grated cheddar cheese as well.
+Sometimes I will add grated cheddar cheese on top as well.
 Bake for 20-25 minutes until the top is golden brown.
 At the end, I like to use the broiler to get a crispy top which only takes about 5 minutes.
 Keep your eye on the dish if using the broiler.

 5. Let it sit for 15-20 minutes before serving.

 *NOTE: You can bake this dish in a 9×9 baking dish or a large casserole.
 You do not have to use the cheeses.
 Sometimes I use chopped green beans, diced turnip, or diced parsnips in my vegetable mixture.
-You can use whatever vegetables combo you desire.
+I have also made ‘Colcannon‘ and used this as my topping and I have used mashed ‘Cauliflower’ as my topping.
+You can use whatever vegetables combo or topping you desire.
 Enjoy!!

 Cheers, Drew Frederic